JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## No GtkContainer

 In GTK 4, `GtkContainer` has been removed and most widgets derive directly from `GtkWidget`.
 Each class that can contain child widgets has its own functions for adding and/or removing them.
-In Gtk4.jl, collection interface methods like `push!` have been defined for relatively simple containers, such as `GtkBox` and `GtkWindow`.
-For widgets that have one child, such as `GtkWindow`, `getindex` and `setindex!` have also been defined, so that one can set a child widget using `window[] = child`.
+In Gtk4.jl, collection interface methods like `push!` have been defined for containers that hold many widgets, such as `GtkBox`.
+For widgets that have one child, such as `GtkWindow`, `getindex` and `setindex!` have been defined, so that one can set a child widget using `window[] = child`.

 ## Events